Police: Hemp plants seized in California were pot worth $1B

-The office said samples of the plants tested “well above” the federal limit of 0.3 percent of THC for industrial hemp.
+Hemp and marijuana are cannabis plants but only pot has enough THC to get users high.
+Authorities said samples of the seized plants tested “well above” the federal limit of 0.3 percent of THC for “industrial” hemp.

-Authorities said the plants were essentially cannabis worth about $1 billion on the black market.
-They wouldn’t name the grower, citing the ongoing probe.
+They classified the plants as marijuana worth about $1 billion on the black market.
+Authorities wouldn’t name the grower, citing the ongoing probe.

-The Bakersfield Californian said hemp cultivation is allowed in Kern County but pot production, sale and processing is all but illegal.
+Hemp cultivation is allowed throughout Kern County but pot production, sale and processing is largely illegal.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.